As you’re likely already aware, End of Financial Year (EOFY) is quickly approaching!

 According to Steph:

-“Give your clients plenty of notice for what they need to do before 30 June.
-The more detailed you are, the better – for example, if clients need to do a stocktake, let them know now.”
+“Give your clients plenty of notice for what they need to do before deadlines.
+The more detailed you are, the better.

 A great way to communicate with your clients about their urgent EOFY responsibilities is by providing them with a straightforward checklist of items to be completed.
 Consider including any to-dos pertaining to: